Finding an Expected Value In Exercises 37 and 38, find the expect... | Channels for Pearson+

 1

-Step 1: Understand the concept of expected value.
-The expected value E(x) is calculated as the sum of the products of each outcome's value and its probability.
-The formula is: E(x) = Σ [x_i * P(x_i)], where x_i is the value of the outcome and P(x_i) is the probability of that outcome.
+Step 1: Understand the problem.
+The expected value E(x) represents the average gain or loss per game for the player.
+To calculate E(x), we use the formula E(x) = Σ [x * P(x)], where x is the outcome (gain or loss) and P(x) is the probability of that outcome.

-Step 2: Identify the outcomes and their respective values.
-In this problem, the outcomes are: (1) winning the trip to the Bahamas valued at $5460, (2) winning the ski package valued at $496, (3) winning one of the 18 gas cards valued at $100 each, and (4) not winning anything, which has a value of -$10 (the cost of the ticket).
+Step 2: Identify the possible outcomes.
+In this game, there are two outcomes: (1) The player wins, gaining $35 in addition to keeping their $1 bet, for a total gain of $36.
+(2) The player loses, losing their $1 bet, for a total loss of $1.

+Step 3: Determine the probabilities of each outcome.
+There are 38 equally likely slots on the roulette wheel.
+The probability of winning (P(win)) is 1/38, as there is only one winning slot.
+The probability of losing (P(lose)) is 37/38, as there are 37 losing slots.

-Step 5: Add up all the contributions from Step 4 to find the expected value E(x).
-This will give you the average amount the player can expect to gain or lose per game.
+Step 5: Simplify the expression.
+Combine the terms to find the expected value.
+This will give you the average gain or loss per game for the player.
+Note that the result is typically negative, indicating an expected loss for the player.

 Verified video answer for a similar problem: